CafeFPS/r5_flowstate/README.md

 Maybe in a future: Advanced Movement recorded animations.

 # How to install
+Follow the steps in order.
-1. Get the last SDK version for your Apex S3 to run these scripts correctly (Min version required is 2.1): https://github.com/Mauler125/r5sdk/releases
+1. Get the last SDK version for your Apex S3 to run these scripts correctly (Min version required is 2.1 beta): https://github.com/Mauler125/r5sdk/releases
 2. Get the 3 required files to run these scripts from releases, if you don't place them correctly you can't run the aim trainer: https://github.com/ColombianGuy/r5_aimtrainer/releases.
 3. Get the scripts from this repo and place them in /platform/scripts/.
 Replace all the content.